oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_tools_connection_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Oracle wallet or Java Keystores containing trusted certificates for authenticating the server&#x27;s public certificate and the client private key and associated certificates required for client authentication.</div>
+                                            <div>The CA certificate to verify the server&#x27;s certificate and the client private key and associated certificate required for client authentication.</div>
                                         <br/>
                                                         </td>
             </tr>